folio-org/docs/content/en/docs/Settings/Settings_data_import/settings_data_import.md

 -   **Settings (Data import): Can view, create, edit, and remove.** This permission allows the user to see and use the Data import settings.

+-   **Settings (Data import): Can view only.** This permission allows the user to see the Data import settings but not make changes.

 Note: This is the only permission available for Data import settings.
 You are unable to view and access Data import settings if you do not have this permission assigned to you.
 You can assign permissions to users in the Users app.

 ## Settings \> Data import \> Job profiles